60 Ring Cigars: Big n’ Beefy Are “In”

-The 6" x 60 format is called a "Double Toro" or "Grand Toro" due to their mostly six-inch length and extra wide diameter.
-Looking at this month's sampler, the largest ring cigar is a 66 - that's just over an inch wide.
-If you think that's big, you should have seen the Galaxia from Perdomo's original Cuban Parejo series.
-Rolled to 10" x 100 ring, Perdomo was also one of the first brands to market an all extra-wide-ring edition.
-Wide ring cigars would rear their chubby heads occasionally as manufacturers like Rocky Patel, Oliva, and CAO began adding Grand Toros to some of their lines.
-Then, in 2006, Alec Bradley Cigars launched their MAXX line which had two Grand Toros: "The Freak" at 6 3/8" x 60 and "The Vice" at 6 1/2" x 62.
-More recently, Romeo y Julieta Reserva Real has added a 6 x 60 "Magnum," and E.P.C.
-Cigars has the "El Decano" in their New Wave Connecticut series.
+The 6″ x 60 format is called a “Double Toro” or “Grand Toro” due to their mostly six-inch length and extra wide diameter.
+If you think these 60 ring cigars are big, you should have seen the Galaxia from Perdomo’s original Cuban Parejo series.
+Rolled to 10″ x 100 ring, Perdomo was also one of the first brands to market an all extra-wide-ring edition.
+Big cigars would rear their chubby heads occasionally as manufacturers like Rocky Patel, Oliva, and CAO began adding Grand Toros to some of their lines.
+Then, in 2006, Alec Bradley Cigars launched their MAXX line which had two Grand Toros: “The Freak” at 6 3/8″ x 60 and “The Vice” at 6 1/2″ x 62.
+More recently, Romeo y Julieta Reserva Real has added a 6 x 60 “Magnum,” and E.P.C.
+Cigars has the “El Decano” in their New Wave Connecticut series.

 One of the reasons for this big fat cigar trend is, extra-large cigars provide more tobacco and smoking time for the money.
 Plus, some cigar smokers believe big cigars are stronger, though this is not necessarily the case; for as one manufacturer told me, “Large ring cigars offer a large volume of smoke, thus increasing the flavor profile.”
 If there’s any one advantage at all to smoking a Gran Toro, it’s that the blenders are able to experiment with more types of filler tobaccos, which translates to producing more complex cigars.

 Some wrapper attributes that make a difference in flavor